 It’s a cunning scam because they’ve made people believe that they’re actually earning good money so many people have been sharing it online & luring others into the scam but none of the members will ever get paid.

 The money isn’t real… It’s all just faked numbers to keep you referring others – and that’s why LiteBucks has set a ridiculously high withdrawal limit.
 They want to force you into recruiting a whole bunch of people before you’re able to find out that it’s a scam.

-You see the people behind LiteBucks are likely doing 2 things – they’ll either be selling your data onto 3rd party marketing companies for profit, or worse (more likely) they’ll be trying to compromise your online accounts.
+The people behind LiteBucks are likely doing 2 things – they’ll either be selling your data onto 3rd party marketing companies for profit or worse (more likely) they’ll be trying to compromise your online accounts.